Common knee complaints

 small internal cracks or dislocations

-or there's sesamoid bone developing,
+or there's an accessory sesamoid bone developing, it's

-it's important to get a CAT scan or an MRI,
+important to get a CAT scan or an MRI,

 they'll give you a much better sense.